JaiSonii/Polygon-Arbitrage-Bot/README.md

 - **RPC Security**: Use secure RPC endpoints
 - **Database Security**: Secure your PostgreSQL instance
 - **Network Security**: Consider running in a secure environment

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review existing GitHub issues
-3. Create a new issue with detailed information

-## 🚨 Disclaimer

-This bot is for educational and research purposes only.
-It simulates arbitrage opportunities but does not execute actual trades.
-Always do your own research and understand the risks involved in arbitrage trading.

-The bot's profit calculations are estimates and may not reflect actual trading results due to:
-- Market volatility
-- Slippage
-- Gas price fluctuations
-- Network congestion
-- MEV (Maximal Extractable Value) competition

-## 🔮 Future Enhancements

-- [ ] Support for additional DEXes (SushiSwap, 1inch, etc.)
-- [ ] Real-time WebSocket price feeds
-- [ ] Advanced profit calculation models
-- [ ] MEV protection strategies
-- [ ] Web dashboard for monitoring
-- [ ] Alert system for high-profit opportunities
-- [ ] Machine learning for market prediction
-- [ ] Cross-chain arbitrage detection